MarelGuy/Jay/Updates/AUGUST.md

 It was easier than expected, I'll be working on arrays now.
 *Even later-er*
 I'm done, well...
 Kinda.
 The dot notation isn't really something I can do now, I'll add it later when I'm sure that the parser   is 100% working, now it's time to get into error handling, I'll work in it in the train, I'll have 4 (more or less) hours.

+## 2022-08-12

+The parser is finally done, after several months of procastinating and personal changes I'm finally at half the work, jeesus that was quite the ride.
+By the way, I'll start testing with LLVM-IR for now, I'm not really in the mood for error handling.